-If your cardiologist has referred you to one of two Lexington Clinic Heart Stations, you will be undergoing diagnostic tests to help monitor the health of your heart.
-At these heart stations, a full staff of licensed and certified personnel including registered nurses, echocardiography and vascular sonographers, stress lab technicians, certified nuclear medicine technologists, a pacemaker technician and reception staff, will perform various tests to monitor the health of your heart.
+If your cardiologist has referred you to Lexington Clinic's Heart Station, you will be undergoing diagnostic tests to help monitor the health of your heart.
+At the heart station, a full staff of licensed and certified personnel including registered nurses, echocardiography and vascular sonographers, stress lab technicians, certified nuclear medicine technologists, a pacemaker technician and reception staff, will perform various tests to monitor the health of your heart.

 Diagnostic services performed at the heart stations include: